RADIUS Events Logs: How to View and Access Them

 RADIUS Event Log Use Cases

 Keeping event logs and regularly auditing them is necessary for modern cybersecurity.
-RADIUS event logs can be and are used for a variety of purposes, including the following:
+RADIUS event logs can be and are used for a variety of purposes, including:

 • Compliance audits